akauppi/GroundLevel-firebase-es/TRACK.md

 - Docker Desktop on Windows doesn't seem to be affected
 - not tested on native Linux; assuming things work

-On Mac, you might be fine.
-Depends on OS version, maybe...
-We don't know!

 ### What didn't work

 - In `packages/backend`, changes to `functions/**` or `firestore.rules` require the emulators to be restarted.